 Making an impact

 We need a fundamental course correction to our relationship with the ocean, and immediate strong measures, such as the 30×30 action, which is a global plan to protect 30% of land and oceans by 2030.
-There is a petition that we urge you to sign to convince all world leaders to take this pledge.
-Click Here.
+What else can you do?

 You can conserve water.
 Not just at home, by turning off the tap while brushing your teeth, but also by being careful of what you buy.
 For example, a T-shirt requires at least 2,000 litres of water to produce the required cotton.
 When you start buying consciously, you will start realising that many everyday products contain dangerous microplastics, like toothpaste for instance.
 You can stop using single-use plastic.
 You can join a beach or an underwater clean-up.
 You can consume fish and seafood more responsibly.
 You can decide to educate yourself more and inspire others.